Tanmay Shankar

 Inspired by the success of my work translating skills across human and robot arms, along with collaborators from the University of Auckland, I'm exploring whether we can apply equivalent strategies to translating EMG signals to control dextrous robot and prosthetic hands.

-L. Chen, P. Schaldenbrand, T. Shankar, J. Oh
+L. Chen, L. Coleman, P. Schaldenbrand, T. Shankar, J. Oh

 Inspired by my previous work on representation learning for skill learning, and Peter Schaldenbrand's prior work on FRIDA the robot painter, together with Lawrence Chen, we are exploring whether building learnt representations of paint strokes would facilitate learning new types of paint strokes beyond ones the robot is preprogrammed with, to improve FRIDA's artistic expression.